-The ability to backup and restore your system(s) has been integrated into the Tower setup playbook.
+The ability to backup and restore your system(s) is integrated into the platform setup playbook.
 Refer to Backup and Restore for Clustered Environments for additional considerations.

 When restoring, be sure to restore to the same version from which it was backed up.
-However, you should always use the most recent minor version of a release to backup and/or restore your Tower installation version.
-For example, if the current version of Tower that you are on is 3.0.0, 3.0.1, or 3.0.2, use only the 3.0.2 installer.
+However, you should always use the most recent minor version of a release to backup and/or restore your platform installation version.
+For example, if the current platform version you are on is 2.0.x, use only the latest 2.0 installer.

-Also, backup and restore will only work on PostgreSQL versions supported by your current Ansible Tower version.
-For more information, see Requirements in the Ansible Tower Installation and Reference Guide.
+Also, backup and restore will only work on PostgreSQL versions supported by your current platform version.
+For more information, see System Requirements.

 -b Perform a database backup rather than an installation.